felixocker/intralogistics-feasibility/README.md

 # intralogistics-feasibility
-ontology-based feasibility checker for intralogistics
+ontology-based feasibility checker for intralogistics\
+implementation for the paper "Towards Providing Feasibility Feedback in Intralogistics Using a Knowledge Graph" submitted to IEEE INDIN20

 # Contents
 ## src - knowledge graph creation and adaption